Leveraging TikTok As a Marketing Platform for Your Brand

-Possibly the world’s quickest-growing social media app, TikTok is now angling itself as a notable platform for brands to advertise on.
-But, as the app continues to grow in popularity, there is confusion on how the app actually works, and why it could be beneficial for brands remains unclear, particularly since the vast majority of its user base are teenagers.
+Possibly the world’s quickest-growing social media app, TikTok is now angling itself as a notable social media platform for brands to advertise on.
+But, as the social platform continues to grow in popularity, there is confusion on how the TikTok app actually works, and why it could be beneficial for brands remains unclear, particularly since the vast majority of its user base is a younger audience like teenagers.

 Does your brand fit into the TikTok marketing machine?
-Today, we’ll discuss everything you need to know so that you can unlock the power of this wildly popular platform.
+Today, we’ll discuss everything you need to know so that you can unlock the power of this wildly popular social platform for your digital marketing company.

 What is TikTok?